HenrikGr/ddd-typescript/src/core/README.md

 ## Domain module

-The domain module contains abstract classes and interfaces to support domain driven design, you find abstract Entity, ValueObject, UseCases, Identifier, AggregationRoot, DomainEvents, etc.
+The domain module contains typical domain driven design artifacts such as Entity, ValueObject, UseCases, Identifier, AggregationRoot, DomainEvents, UseCase, etc.

-## infra module
+## Infra module

-The infra module contains of ports, controllers, to be used to map domain use cases to the application.
+The infra module contains generic application artifacts to be used as ports to map infrastructure with domain layer.